aealni/8-bit-verilog-cpu/cpureadme-6-5.md

 * Immediate values (`imm2`) are zero-extended to 8 bits.
 * Only `R0` can be written to; it acts as the accumulator.
 * All instructions are 8 bits and execute by performing a single instruction cycle step per clock cycle.
 * RAM is dual-use: instruction and data memory.
+We suggest using addresses after the HALT instruction to store 8 bit data.
+* PC always starts at 0 at the start of program execution.